 Back up your assignments

-You should make sure that you have back ups of your assignments.
+You should make sure that you have backups of your assignments.
 It is recommended that you save your assignments on the hard drive of your computer and to your hard disk space on mySCC.
-You can also save copies on a flash drive.
+You can also save copies on a flash drive or Google Drive.

 If your computer breaks find an alternative